MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Belgium/how-to-export-intrastat-third-party-declararations.md

     ---
 # How to: Export Intrastat Third-Party Declararations
-In Belgium, you must have a third\-party declarant fill out the Intrastat declaration.
-The third\-party declarant must be an external person or company.
+In Belgium, you must have a third-party declarant fill out the Intrastat declaration.
+The third-party declarant must be an external person or company.

-### To export the third\-party declaration
+### To export the third-party declaration

 1. In the **Search** box, enter **Intrastat Journals**, and then choose the related link.